v2-kaj/v2-kaj/README.md

 ## Projects
 - [KaQuiz](#) <br>
-KaQuiz is an interactive, real-time quiz platform designed for use in classroom or lecture environments.
-It allows lecturers to manage and host the quizes while participants answer via their mobile devices.
-The faster you provide an answer the more points you score.
-Results are viewed live, and top 3 scorers are displayed at the end of the quiz.
-This was my final project in a Java class in which I leveraged Hibernet ORM, Servlets and JSP for backend, Google Login for authentication, Mockito and JUnit for testing, Websockets for realtime communication and HTML,CSS and vanilla JavaScript for the frontend.
+KaQuiz is a real-time quizzing platform that enables engaging lessons for educators and students.
+Students answer questions on their mobile devices, competing for points based on speed and accuracy.
+An industry-standard version of KaQuiz, re-written using Spring Boot, is coming out soon.

 - [Studious](https://studious.pythonanywhere.com/) <br>
 A study-time management web application for college students.
 Technologies used include: Django for backend SSR, vanilla JavaScript for UI, DjangoAllauth for Social Login and Docker for containerisation. <br>

 - [ALPRS-ML](http://localhost/app/html/)<br>
 Auto Licence Plate Recognition System (ALPRS) deployed on Raspberrypi that runs a Machine Learning (ML) model to recognize a licence plate on an image of a vehicle and extracts it into text using OCR.
 This was my final project in a Hardware II class.
 Specific technologies I used included: TensorFlowJs, Google Vision, Google AutoML, Node.js and Express. <br>

 - [Highway Code](https://highwaycode-fbd3e.web.app/)<br>
 A Single Page Application (SPA) for practicing driving test exams for Malawi and SADC countries.
 In this project I used, ReactJs, ReactRouter and MaterialUI for the frontend and Flask for the backend.

 - [vBet](https://youtu.be/LQJeUnLR6Hc) <br>
 A SPA for simulating virtual betting on the major betting sites like Bet365.
 This was my Harvard Capstone Project in which I leveraged ReactJs including React Router and DjangoRestFramework for frontend and backend respectively.

 - [Kubernetes Cluster]() <br>
 Setup a kubernetes cluster, for learning purposes, with three nodes (Ubuntu 20.04 LTS servers) on VMWare VSphere: a master node, two worker nodes, and deployed a simple dockerized FastAPI app on the cluster.
 This was my final project in Operating Systems II.